-We and our directors and/or executive officers may be involved from time to time in legal or administrative proceedings and commercial or contractual disputes, which could have a material adverse effect on our business, results of operations and financial condition.
+We may be involved from time to time in legal proceedings and commercial or contractual disputes, which could have a material adverse effect on our business, results of operations and financial condition.

-From time to time, we and our directors and/or executive officers may be involved in legal or administrative proceedings and commercial disputes.
+From time to time, we may be involved in legal proceedings and commercial disputes.
 Such proceedings or disputes are typically claims that arise in the ordinary course of business, including, without limitation, commercial or contractual disputes, lawsuits or disputes brought by our clients who have bought wealth management products based on our recommendations and insurance products for which we facilitated the sales, employment matters and other regulatory compliance matters.
-We are currently involved in a few pending lawsuits primarily relating to the misrepresentation and fraudulent activities from several previous employees distributing wealth management products to our clients, and have in the past been subject to certain administrative proceedings.
+We are currently involved in a few pending lawsuits primarily relating to the misrepresentation and fraudulent activities from several previous employees distributing wealth management products to our clients.
+For the years ended June 30, 2018, 2019 and 2020, we made provisions of RMB4.1 million, RMB3.3 million and RMB1.6 million (US\$0.2 million), respectively, based on the estimated damages arising from such lawsuits or disputes.
 There can be no assurance that any additional proceedings and claims, should they arise, will not have a material adverse effect on our business, results of operations and financial condition.